Brian Foster Chest Pain Shadow Health

 The Objective Assessment: Performing a Physical Examination

 After gathering subjective data, the next step is to perform a physical examination.
-In Shadow Health, this involves using the virtual stethoscope and other tools to assess Brian Foster's vital signs and perform a focused examination of his cardiovascular, respiratory, and musculoskeletal systems.
+In Shadow Health, this involves using the virtual stethoscope and other tools to assess Brian develop's vital signs and perform a focused examination of his cardiovascular, respiratory, and musculoskeletal systems.
 Here are some key components of the physical examination:

 • Vital Signs: